pydanny/pydanny-event-notes/PyconAU2011/decorators.rst

     * A clear name
     * No side effects

-* Don't overuse decorators - what is a good rule of thumb?
+* Don't overuse decorators - TODO ask what is a good rule of thumb
-* Not  one for one match for the classic decorator pattern!
+* Not a one-for-one match for the classic decorator pattern!

 Further reading
 ===============